-In some instances, more complex excisions and repairs will be required to remove a skin cancer.
-This is often the case when a skin cancer is located in a delicate or difficult to treat area of the body.
+Sometimes, more complex excisions and repairs will be required to remove a skin cancer.
+This is often the case when a skin cancer is in a delicate or difficult to access part of the body.

-A skin flap is a type of wound closure where skin is taken from an adjacent area and moved to fill the gap often created from the removal of a skin lesion such as skin cancer.
+A skin flap is a type of wound closure where skin is taken from an adjacent area and moved to fill the gap often created by the removal of a lesion such as skin cancer.

 Another option for more complex skin cancer removals include skin grafts - where a transfer of tissue which has been completely removed from another area of the body is applied to help close a wound left from a skin cancer removal.